jonmagic/arca/README.md

   include Arca::Collector
 end

 # load your app.
-It's important to setup before loading your models because arca
+It's important to setup before loading your models because Arca
-# works by record callback definitions.
+# works by wrapping itself around the callback method definitions (before_save,
+# after_save, etc) and then records how and where those methods are used.
 ```

 In this example the `Annoucements` module is included in `Ticket` and defines it's own callback.